-Note: The Oracle management user requires read and write permissions on the backup directory.
-The user and group names are specified during database installation; the default is 'oracle' in the 'dba' group.
-Note: The Scheduled Backup Directory must be a directory on the local file system.
-Close the Database Manager form.
-After each scheduled database backup completes, move the database backup file set to another station for safekeeping.
-The database backup creates the following summary file in the same directory as the backup files: BACKUP_SUMMARY.INFO The summary file contains detailed backup information that includes the backup completion time, and the name and size of each backup file.
+i Note: The Oracle management user requires read and write permissions on the backup directory.
+The user and group names are specified during database installation; the default is 'oracle' in the 'dba' group. i Note: The Scheduled Backup Directory must be a directory on the local file system.
+5 Close the Database Manager form.
+6 After each scheduled database backup completes, move the database backup file set to another station for safekeeping.
+The database backup creates the following summary file in the same directory as the backup files: BACKUP SUMMARY.INFO The summary file contains detailed backup information that includes the backup completion time, and the name and size of each backup file.
+END OF STEPS i Note: An auxiliary database backup fails unless all members of the local auxiliary database cluster are operational and available.